clinia/react-vision/doc/connectors/README.md

 ---
 ## 6. `connectGeoSearch`
-This connector provides the logic to build a map component that will allow the user to search with a maps bounding box.
+This connector provides the logic to build a map component that will allow the user to search with a maps bounding box and to consult the results.

 ## 6.1 Initialization
 ### `connectGeoSearch(component)`